OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-animation/README.md

+# 🐞 Creating a CSS-Only Expanding Card with a Subtle Animation

 This project demonstrates how to create an expanding card effect using only CSS.
 No JavaScript is required.
 The effect involves a card that expands vertically when hovered over, revealing additional content, with a smooth animation for a polished user experience.
 This example utilizes CSS3 transitions and transforms for the animation.